Behrouz

-Behrouz, Behrooz, Behrus or bihuroz (بهروز) is a Persian given name, loosely meaning prosperous.
+Behrouz, Behrooz, Behrus or bihuroz (بهروز) is a Persian given name, usually masculine, loosely meaning prosperous or fortunate.

 It means "Success" and when translated word by word, it means "[the man who has] good lifetime" (beh: good, rooz: day (and it refers to roozegar: lifetime)).
 In old Maldivian calendar Bihuroz was the New Year Day, which was the seventh day of Assidha.
-The name indicates someone that has good days in life, or simply, is prosperous.
+The name indicates someone that has good days in life, or simply, is happy or prosperous.